Yoga For Healthy Digestive System:

 Precaution:

-People with high blood pressure, heart problems, recent abdominal surgery should avoid this pose.
+People with high blood pressure, heart problems, and recent abdominal surgery should avoid this pose.

 Balasana (Child Pose):